Manucourt’s commitment to keeping residents & staff safe

 At Barton Lodge and Woodley Grange, we are now well versed on how to keep residents and staff safe.
 But living isn’t simply survival and we all need to laugh and smile.
 As Tara Brach once said, “the only way to live is by accepting each minute as an unrepeatable miracle”.
 A quick look at our Facebook pages will show you that there’s certainly been a lot of laughter and games, singing and dancing and a general sense of optimism and fun.

-In terms of managing risk at the Homes, we are pleased to report that our staff are tested weekly and the residents, monthly.
+In terms of managing risk at the Homes, we are pleased to report that our staff are tested multiple times a week and the residents, monthly.
 We have more than enough personal protective equipment and all of our staff are highly trained on infection control procedures.
 We are still limiting who comes to our Homes and we are risk assessing anyone who sets foot inside.

 One of the most emotive topics is visitation.
 We know how important it is for residents and their loved ones to have face to face contact.
 We had a period of calm over the summer months and facilitated garden visits.
-Now that the cooler months are upon us, we have introduced indoor visits, behind screens and with certain risk protocols in place.
-It’s a dynamic situation and of course we have to react to any government guidance, but we understand that we are now living with COVID-19, at least until there is a vaccine.
-We’ll make every effort to facilitate visits for the foreseeable future.
+Now that the cooler months are upon us, we have introduced indoor visits, behind screens and with certain risk protocols in place, including rapid COVID tests.
+It’s a dynamic situation and of course we have to react to any government guidance, but the ongoing vaccine rollout gives us hope for the future.

 We’ve created a helpful infographic below, which also links through to our current visiting policy.